open-stage/blender-dmx-web/content/docs/Fixture.md

 ## Navigation between fixtures

-You can use `Ctrl-Left` / `Ctrl-Right` to go between fixtures (Previous/Next).
+- `Ctrl-Left` / `Ctrl-Right` to go between fixtures (Previous/Next)
+- `Ctrl-Shift-Left` / `Ctrl-Shift-Right` to go between fixture's targets (Previous/Next)

 ## Selecting multiple fixtures in the Fixtures List

 You can use `Shift` to select multiple fixtures.

+## Selection icons in Programmer

-You can also use these selection icons in the programmer to:
+You can use these selection icons in the programmer to:

 ![Edit Multiple Fixture](../media/selection.png)